ahamez/protox/README.md

 end
 ```

-In this example, the module `Namespace.Msg` is generated.
+In this example, the module `Namespace.Msg` is generated:

 ```elixir
 iex> msg = %Namespace.Msg{a: 42}